jscrane/PET/README.md

 as the [UK101](https://github.com/jscrane/UK101).

 This PET emulates the graphics keyboard:
-- graphics characters are produced with L-GUI and R-GUI (instead of L-SHIFT and R-SHIFT)
+- graphics characters are produced with L-Shift
+- R-Shift acts like normal shift
-- the usual control keys work with additional mappings:
+- the control keys work with additional mappings:
   - ^T = Delete = Backspace
   - ^Q = Down
   - ^] = Right